Ercolano: Parco Nazionale del Vesuvio

 The National Park of Mount Vesuvius was created in 1995 by the Italian Government by establishing the Ente Parco Nazionale del Vesuvio, the body in charge of it.

-It includes Mount Vesuvius and surrounding Monte Somma, that is what remains of the original larger volcano after the eruption that buried Herculaneum, Pompeii, Stabiae and Oplontis in AD 79.
-It is the smallest National Park in Italy and one of the smallest in the world but it is very important due to the presence of the most famous volcano in the world.
+The territory of the National Park includes Mount Vesuvius and the surrounding Monte Somma, a section of the older and greater volcanic structure (the caldera) that remained intact after the plinian eruption that buried Herculaneum, Pompeii, Stabiae and Oplontis in AD 79.
+It is one of the smallest national parks in Italy.
+Its importance and notoriety are attributed to the presence of the most famous volcano in the world and its geo-morphological features.

-In 1997 Mount Vesuvius as Somma-Vesuvio was included in the World Network of Biosphere Reserves under the Unesco's Man and Biosphere Reserve Programme together with the Miglio d'Oro area.
+In 1997, Mount Vesuvius as Somma-Vesuvio was included in the World Network of Biosphere Reserves under the Unesco's Man and Biosphere Reserve Programme together with the Miglio d'Oro area.

-Ecolano is one of the 13 towns that have their territory (or part of it) included in the area of the Park.
-From Ercolano starts the main street heading to the Gran Cono (12 km from town centre) where visitors can ascend on foot along a panoramic path up to the edge of the huge crater where some fumarole can be seen.
+Ercolano is one of the 13 municipalities that has part of its territory included in the area of the National Park.
+From Ercolano starts the main road that heads to the Gran Cono (12 km from town centre).
+The final section of the road is only accessible on foot and with a ticket, allowing visitors to hike along the panoramic path to the edge of the crater.

-Alongside the first leg of Via Osservatorio are displayed ten stone statues of the permanent exhibition Creator Vesevo that were made in 2005 by as many different international artists.
+Alongside the first leg of Via Osservatorio, ten stone statues are displayed.
+These pieces are part of the permanent exhibition titled "Creator Vesevo," created in 2005 by various international artists.

-According to the organization of Ente Parco Nazionale del Vesuvio, some paths in the woods around the Gran Cono are accessible.
+According to the Ente Parco Nazionale del Vesuvio, some of the 11 hiking paths of the National Park are accessible.

-From via Osservatorio it's possible to reach the historic Osservatorio Vesuviano, that was founded in 1845 by the King Ferdinando II of Bourbon and was the first centre for volcanic studies and monitoring in the world.
-The visits have to be agreed with the Istituto Nazionale di Geofisica of Naples.
+From via Osservatorio, it is possible to reach the historic Osservatorio Vesuviano, founded in 1841 by the King Ferdinando II of Bourbon.
+It is the first center for volcanic studies and monitoring in the world.
+Nowadays, the Osservatorio Vesuviano is an important section of the Istituto Nazionale di Geofisica e Vulcanologia, where the main Campanian volcanic structures are continuously monitored with multiparametric sensor networks.

+The visits to the older building (Real Museo) that hosts, among others, mineral collections and seismographs, have to be agreed with the Istituto Nazionale di Geofisica e Vulcanologia of Naples.